 Greedy Jew: Rainbow Dash cracks a joke to this effect, ruining Daring Do for Twilight.

 Rainbow: She went through all that just to get a friggin' statue?
 More like Daring Jew, amirite?

 In "Little Miss Montage", Rarity uses her powers as "the master of montages" to finish dresses for her friends in record time.

 Subverted in the "Behind the Scenes" video.
 Wacarb says he'll show us the process of creating a UFP episode.
-What follows is a montage of him playing Cookie Clicker, running around his house randomly, falling asleep while playing Cookie Clicker, singing along with a country song, running into a couch, and finally a scene of him agonizing over the vocal delivery of a single word.
+What follows is a montage of him playing Cookie Clicker, running around his house randomly, falling asleep while playing Cookie Clicker, singing along to "When You Say Nothing At All", running into a couch, and finally a scene of him agonizing over the vocal delivery of a single word.

 Harpo Does Something Funny: As described in the "Behind The Scenes" video, Wacarb doesn't write or plan any of Rainbow Dash's lines.
 He just gets in front of the mic and says the first thing to pop into his head.
 It's his way of method acting, because Rainbow Dash doesn't know what she's saying, either.

 Hat of Power: The actual powers are never elaborated on, but In "Rocks, Clocks, and Two Stupid Ponies", Applejack attributes her success in life to wearing a hat.
 Twilight Sparkle agrees that AJ's hat might pose serious competition to her own magic powers (while completely dismissing pegasus wings as a threat).